The best free photo editor

 Photo editing, then, shouldn't be the sole reserve of those who can afford to stump up the cash for a subscription to Adobe's Creative Cloud.
 And no, Microsoft Paint or Apple Preview won't cut it: you deserve more than mere cropping or a few sliders to tweak.

-So we've overhauled our list for 2016, and selected our current top 10 tools for free photo editing, ranging from fully-featured Photoshop clones to simple, easy to use ways to add filters and effects to your favourite snaps.
-These are by no means the only free options, though: if we've missed one of your favourites, let us know in the comments below.
+So we've overhauled our list for 2016, and selected the very best free photo editors you can download, ranging from fully-featured Photoshop clones to simple, easy to use ways to add filters and effects to your favourite snaps.
+These are by no means the only free options, though; if we've missed one of your favourites, let us know in the comments below.

 Silly name, exceptional photo-editing software